 What to expect and what not to expect with this Skagway shore excursion

 You won't see this tour offered through the cruise lines.
 This is an exclusive private tour with a knowledgeable, local guide.
 This adventure begins by heading north out of Skagway towards the White Pass Summit.
 You'll see the 'Tormented Valley', International Falls, Pitchfork Falls, and several other prime photo opportunities.
 Your guide narrates the journey and you are in complete control of this totally customized and private experience.

 If you have specific requests, just let us know - it's your tour!

 Exclusive tour - just your group and a local guide

 Minimum Age: There is no minimum age to participate on this tour.
 Car seats are available by request for younger children

 Accessibility: Because this is a completely custom tour we can accommodate many types of accessibility limitations.
 This tour can include as few or as many stops as you would like.
 Just ask us about specific conditions.

-Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we always issue a full refund for the tour.
-Changes or cancellations are allowed up to 14 days prior to the tour departure with absolutely no penalty.
-Including 'Flex Cancel' allows cancellations and refunds up to 24-hours before the tour.
-Any cancellations made within 14 days of the tour departure (or within 24-hours with Flex Cancel) are nonrefundable.
+Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we will issue a refund.
+Changes or cancellations are allowed up to 14 days prior to the tour departure.
+Any cancellations made within 14 days of the tour departure are non-refundable.